gnupinguin/telegram-scraper/README.md

 ### Scraper
 Scraper booked few channels from queue, analyzes it and stores extracted info to database.
-Found channel mentions will be stored to queue, old channels will be marked as processed.
+Found webChannel mentions will be stored to queue, old channels will be marked as processed.
 The module is synchronizes by mentions queue and can be launched in multiple instances.

 ![image](pictures/architecture_min.png)